Children of the Nation

 Are we really so dependent?
 Is humanity no more than a collection of children and childlike adults whose ultimate goal is to be looked after, protected, and spoiled?
 Is this why we gravitate to strong leaders?

 Still, as adult human beings we demand to be treated as grownups.
 We want the right to express our opinions, we want our freedoms.
 We want to be listened to and given the respect due an accomplished and self-aware person.
-We want to matter – as long as it doesn’t take too much effort, and as long as we don’t have to take full responsibility when things go wrong.
+We want to matter – as long as it doesn’t take too much effort, and as long as we don’t have to take full responsibility if things go wrong.

-Does this mean as human beings we have reached the extent of our ability to grow?
+Does this mean we have reached the extent of our ability to grow?
 Is this the sum total of our capacity for critical thinking?
 Is every individual’s own rational judgement a mere bobble to be discarded in the face of loud and proud leadership?
 Does it only take a strong personality with a commanding presence to gain mastery of our personal fulfillment goals - to dictate our wants and needs?
 Do we only exist as an army of pawns for the few self-appointed Kings and Queens to play with?
 It appears that way.

 Can we be better?
-It’s the ultimate question, I suppose.
+It’s the ultimate question I suppose.
 Only time will provide the answer.

 Just a Picture